bakkot/matrix-archive-bot/README.md

 ## Regenerating rendered HTML

-`render-html` will mostly avoid regenerating old pages.
-If you add or remove a room, however, you'll need to regenerate everything to update the indices.
-That's just a matter of doing `rm -rf logs/docs && node render-html.js` and waiting a little longer than usual.
+`render` will mostly avoid regenerating old pages.
+If for some reason you want to forcibly regenerate the HTML, you can do `rm -rf logs/docs && node render-html.js`.

+The list of rooms is loaded from a dynamically generated script, rather than being hardcoded into pages, so there's no need to regenerate just because you've added a new room.

 ## Search